A newer version of this documentation is available. Click here to view the most up-to-date release of the Greenplum 4.x documentation.

 - Ignored if the server has an entry for the specified language name in pg_pltemplate. valfunction is the name of a previously registered function that will be called when a new function in the language is created, to validate the new function.
 If no validator function is specified, then a new function will not be checked when it is created.
 The validator function must take one argument of type oid, which will be the OID of the to-be-created function, and will typically return void.

 - A validator function would typically inspect the function body for syntactical correctness, but it can also look at other properties of the function, for example if the language cannot handle certain argument types.
 To signal an error, the validator function should use the ereport() function.
 The return value of the function is ignored.

-The PL/pgSQL language is installed by default in Greenplum Database.
+The PL/pgSQL and PL/Python language extensions are installed by default in Greenplum Database.